Suzuki Baleno (2015)

-The Suzuki Baleno (スズキ・バレーノ, Suzuki Barēno) is a subcompact car produced by the Japanese manufacturer Suzuki in India since September 2015 with a hatchback body style.
+The Suzuki Baleno (スズキ・バレーノ, Suzuki Barēno) is a subcompact car produced by the Japanese manufacturer Suzuki in India and some other countries since September 2015 with a hatchback body style.

 Prior to this, the "Baleno" nameplate had been applied to the Cultus Crescent in numerous markets and also for sedan version of Aerio and SX4 in Indonesia.
 Unlike the previous generations of Baleno when it was offered as a sedan, wagon, or a 3-door hatchback, the model sold since 2015 is exclusively offered as a 5-door hatchback.

 Since June 2019, it is also marketed at Toyota dealerships in India as the Toyota Glanza, and since September 2020 in several African countries as the Toyota Starlet.

 The word "baleno" means "lightning" in Italian.

 First generation (WB1; 2015)

 The car was officially unveiled first to the public at the 66th IAA Frankfurt Motor Show on 15 September 2015.
 It was previewed by the iK-2 concept car that was first shown at the 85th Geneva Motor Show in March 2015.